SecHex/SecHex-Spoofy/README.md

     • Retrieves the current EFI Variable ID from the registry.
     • Generates a new random EFI Variable ID.
     • Updates the registry value with the new EFI Variable ID.
-    • Saves the before and after log information.

 + **Spoof SMBIOS** - [26.05.23]
     • Opens the registry key for SMBIOS data.
     • Retrieves the current SystemSerialNumber from the registry.
     • Generates a new random SystemSerialNumber.
     • Updates the registry value with the new SystemSerialNumber.
-    • Saves the before and after log information.

 + **Get all System informations** *[New]* - [27.05.23]
     • Get all System informations.